Don't Delay! Do Your FAFSA® Today.

 for that parent to provide consent, such as mailing a wet signed consent page?

 A separate signature page no longer exist.
-There are two alternative options for contributors
+The only alternative option for contributors

 to provide consent who do not want to or refuse to create an FSA ID: